christena-holloway/ChenChat/README.md

 4. Ask for help finding objects
 	* examples: "I need my straw."
 "I can't find my mouthpiece."

-# Instructions for Web Applicaiton Use:
+# Instructions for Web Application Use:
-1. Navigate to website at chenchat2.azurewebsites.net and login with Google Account
+1. Navigate to website at chenchat2.azurewebsites.net and login with Google Account.
 2. Type message in empty field and click send.